 Losing is when the Court dismisses your claim or you have stopped pursuing it on our advice.

-If you lose you are not obliged to pay any of our basic charges or the success fee in respect of the work carried out under the CFA but you will be required to pay our expenses and disbursements.
+If you lose you are not obliged to pay any of our basic charges or the success fee in respect of the work carried out under the CFA but you will be required to pay our expenses.

 If you lose you may be liable to pay some or all of your opponent’s costs.
 However, you may be able to take out an After The Event insurance policy to guard against the risk of an Adverse Costs Order made.
 You will be responsible for payment of that premium although we may be able to secure a policy with a deferred premium and a premium which is itself insured under the policy in the event of losing the claim.
 We will explain this in more detail on an individual case by case basis.